numba/numba/docs/src/generalizedufuncs.rst

 Generalized Ufuncs
 ==================

-The GUFuncVectorize module of NumbaPro this creates a fast "generalized ufunc" from numba-compiled code.
+The `GUFuncVectorize` module of NumbaPro creates a fast "generalized ufunc" from Numba-compiled code.
-Traditional ufuncs perfom element-wise operations, whereas generalized ufuncs operate on entire sub-arrays.
+Traditional ufuncs perform element-wise operations, whereas generalized ufuncs operate on entire sub-arrays.
 Unlike other NumbaPro Vectorize classes, the GUFuncVectorize constructor takes an additional signature of the generalized ufunc.